Drakonkinst/DrakonsDatapacks/datapacks/dc_umbrella/README.md

 ## Crafting

 Umbrellas can be crafted with a Carpet of any color, a Diamond, and a Stick.

-> **Warning**: The color of the carpet used to craft the umbrella **does not have an effect on its color**, and the umbrella must be re-colored afterwards.
+The color of the Carpet used is automatically applied to the Umbrella.

 <p align="center">
   <img src="https://user-images.githubusercontent.com/11655960/230742366-598d3d00-02c5-4b92-b676-c730639105df.png">